 Since other drug users or dealers may feel pressured to procure syringes for you — if they don’t, you might end up visiting someone else! — they may try cleaning out used syringes and passing them off as clean ones.
 This has happened to me at least twice… You’d think people would be honest with the only guy who gives out syringes in rural West Tennessee, but I reckon not!
 You’re always taking a risk of getting used syringes if you rely on other people who use or sell drugs for rigs.

-Where Can I Buy Syringes? and Where Can I Get NARCAN®?
+Where Can I Buy Syringes in TN?
 Here’s a Quick Recap:

 - If you live in or near Jackson, get your supplies from us — they’re always 100% free!
-Visit our Facebook page — Jackson, TN Harm Reduction — and message us there to request supplies.
+Visit our Facebook page — Tennessee Harm Reduction – West — and message us there to request supplies.
 We’ll figure out somewhere within Jackson city limits to deliver your supplies.

 - If you’re located in Memphis, Nashville, Chattanooga, Knoxville, Johnson City, or Newport, congratulations!
 You have local access to a syringe services program.
 Check out our list of syringe exchanges in Tennessee here for each exchange’s official website, Facebook page, phone number, location, and hours of operation.